GalSarid21/advanced-algebra-biu/README.md

 ```

 * You can target any specific task you want using the docker environment variable `TASK`.<br>
-* After the running is done, container suppose to be deleted and the `LOG_DIR` suppose to have a new log file.
+* Once the process run completes, the container should be removed, and `LOG_DIR` should contain a new log file.

 ## 📤 Outputs: